chanson75/SE340-TaskManagement/README.md

 UPDATE: I applied some better architecture principles by splitting up the different pages and styling files into separate files apart from the main App.js and App.css files.
 I will work on a walkthrough to set this stuff up on your local machines to run on Sunday the 8th of December 2024.
 If anyone has any styling suggestions, please let me know.
 Otherwise, I think the system as a whole is working pretty well.

 ANOTHER UPDATE: I added some new functionality, mainly the option to edit tasks, along with some different files.
+I also uploaded steps to run, it's kinda a lot, please let me know if you have any issues running.